Maritime-Robotics-Student-Society/sailing-robot/README.md

 ```
                                           This is Southampton Sailing Robot Team's code repository.
                 -..
-We are building an one meter long autonomous sailing boat
+We have built an one meter long autonomous sailing boat
-               oMNm+.                     that compete for the 2016 World Sailing Robot Competition.
+               oMN.                       that compete for the 2016 World Sailing Robot Competition.
-               o: ./o/                    These code are based on ROS framework.
+               o:                         Our code are based on ROS framework.
                o:`Ns.
                o: dMMy-
                o: sMMMMy`                 Our project wouldn't be possible without kind sponsors: